-What is Front-End Web Development
+What is Front-End Development?

 Table of Contents

-Front-End Web Development Basics – Frequently Asked Questions
+Front-End Development Basics

 Front-end web development refers to the process of creating and implementing the user-facing components of a website or web application.
 It involves working with HTML, CSS, and JavaScript to build the visual and interactive elements that users see and interact with in their web browsers.
 Front-end developers are responsible for ensuring a seamless user experience by optimizing the layout, design, and functionality of a website.
 They collaborate with designers to bring visual concepts to life, implement responsive design to ensure compatibility across different devices, and often integrate with back-end systems to fetch and display data.
 Overall, front-end web development combines design and programming skills to create visually appealing and user-friendly web interfaces.